 The dialogue scenes are loooong.
 I'm talking delayed-flight-at-Heathrow-airport long, though this is far more fun than that.
 It's as if you're taking part in a Monty Python marathon.
 Sure you've seen all 46 episodes many times, but they're still fun each and every time every time you binge watch.
 Under the guidance of Terry Pratchett himself, these long conversations and cutscenes bear his trademark wit, making the mundane out of the magical.
 Playing through the game is a joy even if you do peek at a guide every now and then.
 This is only becomes a problem if you don't love Pratchett (and who doesn't?).

-What can' be argued is how beautiful the graphics are.
-It bring the fantasy world to life with a detailed VGA art style.
+What can't be argued is how beautiful the graphics are.
+The pixel art brings the fantasy world to life in detailed VGA graphics.
 The voice acting is also of the highest quality, with some well known British comedians bringing the dialogue hilariously to life.
-These include such famous names as as Eric Idle (Monty Python), Rob Brydom (The Trip), Jon Pertwee (Dr Who), Kate Robbins (Spitting Image) and Tony Robinson (Black Adder).
+These include such famous names as Eric Idle (Monty Python), Rob Brydon (The Trip), Jon Pertwee (Dr Who), Kate Robbins (Spitting Image) and Tony Robinson (Black Adder).

 Despite all of these flaws - and to some they are potentially game-ruining - I cannot help but love this game.
 And that is almost entirely down to Terry Pratchett himself.
 The plot is loosely based on the eighth novel in the Discworld universe, Guards!
-Guards!, telling the tale of a shadowy yet incompetent dragon worshipping cult who manage to summon an imaginary dragon that in the minds of many is all too real.
+Guards!, telling the tale of a shadowy yet incompetent dragon worshipping cult who manage to summon an imaginary beast that, in the minds of many, is all too real.

 This game, on the other hand, contains an octopus.
 Automatic win.